Tungsten: History

 In 1781, Carl Wilhelm Scheele discovered that a new acid, tungstic acid, could be made from scheelite (at the time called tungsten).
 Scheele and Torbern Bergman suggested that it might be possible to obtain a new metal by reducing this acid.
 In 1783, José and Fausto Elhuyar found an acid made from wolframite that was identical to tungstic acid.
 Later that year, at the Royal Basque Society in the town of Bergara, Spain, the brothers succeeded in isolating tungsten by reduction of this acid with charcoal, and they are credited with the discovery of the element (they called it "wolfram" or "volfram").

 The strategic value of tungsten came to notice in the early 20th century.
 British authorities acted in 1912 to free the Carrock mine from the German owned Cumbrian Mining Company and, during World War I, restrict German access elsewhere.
 In World War II, tungsten played a more significant role in background political dealings.
-Portugal, as the main European source of the element, was put under pressure from both sides, because of its deposits of wolframite ore at Panasqueira.
+Portugal, as the main European source of the element, was put under pressure from both sides because of its deposits of wolframite ore at Panasqueira.
 Tungsten's desirable properties such as resistance to high temperatures, its hardness and density, and its strengthening of alloys made it an important raw material for the arms industry, both as a constituent of weapons and equipment and employed in production itself, e.g., in tungsten carbide cutting tools for machining steel.

-Now tungsten is used in many more applications such as aircraft and motorsport ballast weights, darts, anti-vibration tooling, and sporting equipment.
+Elemental tungsten is mostly used in the 21st century to make the alloy tungsten steel, but it also finds uses in the filaments of incandescent lamps as well as turbine blades.

 Tungsten is unique amongst the elements in that it has been the subject of patent proceedings.
 In 1928, a US court rejected General Electric's attempt to patent it, overturning granted in 1913 to William D. Coolidge.

 It is suggested that remnants of wolfram have been found in what may have been the garden of the astronomer and alchemist Tycho Brahe.